The Ultimate 510(k) Checklist

 • Person who completed it

-• Traceability to requirements and specifications (for verification)
+• Traceability between requirements and verification activities

-• Traceability to user needs (for validation)
+• Traceability between user needs and validation activities

-Software Version History 🔗
+Software Version / Revision Level History 🔗

 • Version number